semk/voldemort/README.md

 	site_dir    : _site			# generated site will be in this directory
 	paginate    : 5				# number of pages to be paginated at once

-User defined date should only be added under `site` as shown below
+User defined data should only be added under `site` as shown below

 	site        :
 	    name        : "Pythoned!"